cct663/ctaff_website/_pages/teaching.md

 I have consistently received excellent evaluations for my teaching.
 A few student testimonials are listed below and full teaching evaluations are available by request.

+>"Taff's enthusiasm is infectious, I learned so much in this course, but became so engaged with the material that it isn't feel like a chore.
+Amazing course and amazing professor." *Animal Behavior*

+>"Never any busy work, all of the homework was very helpful.
+The reading accountability log was especially helpful in ensuring we would come it class ready to discuss and learn." *Animal Behavior*

+>"Prof Taff gave excellent detailed feedback on writing assignments.
+Prof Taff also gives students the chance to make revisions and re-submit papers based on his feedback, which I found particularly helpful for my learning." *Animal Behavior*

 >"Class time was always used well, I like how we did a variety of things.
-I also really enjoyed the labs/trips, I learned a lot about Maine and different habitats and it helped to actually see what we discussed in class."
+I also really enjoyed the labs/trips, I learned a lot about Maine and different habitats and it helped to actually see what we discussed in class." *Ecological Communities*

->"I loved the way in which we were asked to provide our input and consider what we know at baseline about the species or environment we were talking about."
+>"I loved the way in which we were asked to provide our input and consider what we know at baseline about the species or environment we were talking about." *Ecological Communities*

 >"This was one of the best classes I have ever taken.
-I now see ecology and natural history in a different light, and can now apply it to my everyday life."
+I now see ecology and natural history in a different light, and can now apply it to my everyday life." *Ecological Communities*

+>"Professor Taff also did a great job of presenting the difficult concepts in ways easier to understand." *Animal Communication*

+>"I found this course intellectually challenging, as it explored concepts that I did not previously associate or know were involved in animal communication." *Animal Communication*

+>"The instructor was easy to access and find and encouraged students to talk to them during office hours and when they wanted to ask for help or had further questions." *Animal Communication*

+>"I found this course to not only spark my interest and keep my engaged by also intellectually challenging." *Ecological Communities*

 >"I feel like most of my teachers don't know how to teach.
 They only teach because they are required to.
 Therefore, they don't really care about the students.
-Conor showed a willingness to help us on a daily basis."
+Conor showed a willingness to help us on a daily basis." *Ornithology*

->"Conor makes sure we all understand the work and encourages us to learn the subject matter instead of just doing the steps."
+>"Conor makes sure we all understand the work and encourages us to learn the subject matter instead of just doing the steps." *Ornithology*

+>"I like the dedication of the professors and their engagement with the class." *Ornithology*

 >"This instructor is willing to help and doesn't get frustrated even when a question is asked many times.
 Great instructor!"

 >"He was great at clarifying questions even if they weren't in his field of expertise because he always came prepared."

+>"He's very prepared and willing to answer any and all questions."

 >"Conor is great because he is helpful and extremely willing to answer questions and to take additional time to discuss materials with you that you find confusing or difficult."